Genivia/ugrep/README.md

            ugrep -- universal file pattern searcher

     SYNOPSIS
-           ugrep [-bcDdEFGgHhikLlmNnOoqRrsTtVvwXxYyZz] [-A NUM] [-B NUM] [-C[NUM]] [-e PATTERN] [-f FILE] [--colour[=WHEN]|--color[=WHEN]]
+           ugrep [OPTIONS] [-A NUM] [-B NUM] [-C[NUM]] [PATTERN] [-e PATTERN] [-f FILE] [--file-type=TYPES] [--file-format=ENCODING]
-                 [--file-type=TYPES] [--file-format=ENCODING] [--label[=LABEL]]
-                 [PATTERN] [FILE ...]
+                 [--colour[=WHEN]|--color[=WHEN]] [--label[=LABEL]] [FILE ...]

     DESCRIPTION
            The  ugrep utility searches any given input files, selecting lines that match one or more patterns.
 By default, a  pattern  matches  an  input line  if  the  regular expression (RE) in the pattern matches the input line without its trailing newline.
 An empty expression  matches  every line.
 Each  input  line  that matches at least one of the patterns is written to the standard output.

            The ugrep utility normalizes Unicode input, so ugrep  can  be  used  to search  for  Unicode  patterns  in text files encoded in UTF-8, UTF-16, UTF-32 by detecting UTF BOM in the input.
 When no UTF BOM is detected, ugrep  searches  for  Unicode  patterns  in UTF-8 input, which includes ASCII input.  ugrep searches input files encoded in ISO-8859-1, EBCDIC, CP-437,  CP-850, CP-858, CP-1250 to CP-1258 when the file encoding for- mat is specified with option --file-format.

            The following options are available:

            -A NUM, --after-context=NUM
                   Print NUM  lines  of  trailing  context  after  matching  lines.
                   Places a --group-separator between contiguous groups of matches.
                   See also the -B and -C options.

            -B NUM, --before-context=NUM
                   Print NUM  lines  of  leading  context  before  matching  lines.
                   Places a --group-separator between contiguous groups of matches.
                   See also the -A and -C options.

            -b, --byte-offset
                   The offset in bytes of a matched line is displayed in  front  of the respective matched line.
 With option -g displays the offset in bytes of each pattern matched.